nirmata/nirmata-scripts/setpass/README.md

-This script is used to set password for superadmins of Nirmata tenant.
+This script is used to set password for superadmins of newly created Nirmata tenant in existing instance of Nirmata.

 <ins>**Prerequisite:**</ins>